Skip to content

 PHP Operators:

 Simple answer can be given using expression 2+ 5 is equal to 7.
 Here 2 and 5 are called operands and + is called operator.
-PHP language supports following type of operators.
+A PHP operator is a symbol that is used to perform operations on variables or values.
+PHP operators can be classified into 8 types:

 • Arithmetic Operators